RafaelGogge/RafaelGogge/README.md

 ## 🙋‍♂️ About Me

-I’m **Rafael Gogge**, a **Systems Analysis & Development student** in ES, Brazil 🇧🇷, focusing on **FrontEnd**.
+I’m **Rafael Gogge**, a **Systems Analysis & Development student** in ES, Brazil 🇧🇷, passionate about technology and web development.

-- 💻 Passionate about turning designs into responsive, accessible interfaces.
+- 💻 Turning ideas into responsive, accessible interfaces.
-- 🌐 University Ambassador at Digital Innovation One, bridging learners with real projects.
+- 🌐 University Ambassador at Digital Innovation One, connecting learners to real projects.
-- 🚀 Actively exploring **n8n** for automation and **automated testing** with pytest and Jest.
+- 🚀 Practical experience in academic and personal projects, focusing on logic, APIs, automation, and testing.
+- 🤝 Dynamic, collaborative, quick learner, with strong communication skills.
+- 🌍 Intermediate English and always improving.

 ---